When the LetsEncrypt ROOT certificate expired, I was unable to access it from an older OS, which was a problem

 Causes and solutions by OS

-For CentOS7, Amazon Linux, Amazon Linux2
+For CentOS7, Amazon Linux, and Amazon Linux2

 yum -y update ca-certificates

-Below are some examples of common error patterns.
+Below are some examples of common error patterns:

 wget example